OptionalRule/optionalrule.github.io/_posts/2024-02-16-revised-exhausted-condition.md

 #### Class Ability

-**Shake it Off.** Fighters, Paladins, Barbarians, and Rangers gain the 'Shake it Off' ability at 1st level.
+**Shake It Off.** Fighters, Paladins, Barbarians, Monks, and Rangers gain the 'Shake It Off' ability at 1st level.
 As a free action, the character can choose to tap their deep reserves of fortitude to prevent taking one level of exhaustion.
 They can use this ability once and regain the ability to do so after a Long Rest.
+These classes gain an additional use of Shake It Off each time they gain the Extra Attack ability.

 #### Magic